Polemon acanthias

-Polemon acanthias, or Reinhardt's snake-eater, is a species of venomous rear-fanged snake in the family Atractaspididae.
+Polemon acanthias, or Reinhardt's snake-eater, is a species of mildly venomous rear-fanged snake in the family Atractaspididae.
 It is endemic to Africa.

 Geographic range

 It is found in Ghana, Guinea, Ivory Coast, Liberia, Sierra Leone, and Togo.

 Description

 Dorsally, Reinhardt's snake-eater is whitish or pale reddish, with five black stripes.
 The median stripe is the widest, being one plus two half dorsal scale rows wide.
 The outermost stripes are on the second and third dorsal scale rows on each side of the body.
 The top of the head is black, with a whitish occipital bar, which is edged posteriorly with black.
 The end of the snout, the upper lip, and the tip of the tail are white.
 Ventrally it is white.

 Adults may attain a total length of 55 cm, with a tail 3 cm long.